chuanhao01/SnapSell_Full_Stack_Web_App/docs/getting_started/README.md

 Look here for the guide on how to set up the server on your machine.

-## Controller, Database and views
+## Project Methodology

-An overview of how these sections work.
+An overview of how the project was built and how it runs.